openshift/enhancements/enhancements/api-review/custom-tags-aws.md

    Final tag set to AWS resource = `key_infra1 = value_infra1`\
    Event action = An event is generated to notify user about the action status (success/failure) to update tags for the AWS resource.

-2) There is no tag with same key present, new user-defined tag is created for the AWS resource.
+2) There is no tag with same key present, new tag is created for the AWS resource.
 In case of limit reached, a validation error is generated.\
    For example,\
    Existing tag for AWS resource = `key_infra1 = value_comp1`\
    New tag request = `.spec.platformSpec.aws.resourceTags` has `key_infra1 = value_infra1`\